COSC481W-2019Winter/classproject-sudo-give_us_an_a/docs/Sprint3Backlog.md

 ## User Story
 In order for the user to have an accurate time/distance to get to their car and the way to get there.
 ## Tasks
+* Implement walking directions
-* Ensure Walk path is automatically updating upon movement
+* Test to ensure walking path is automatically updating upon movement

 # 2. Notification Refactor
 Sprint 2